NaveenDuggenaboina/SEQUENCE-DATA-TYPES/README.md

 If package installation fails, try installing packages individually (for example `pip install streamlit sympy numpy scipy`) and ensure you're using Python 3.10.

 If you want improvements (better matrix UI, more symbolic features, expression history, or keyboard-friendly inputs), tell me which area to expand next.

+New example added:

+- `Quadratic Solver` — available from the app sidebar.
+Enter coefficients a, b, c and it returns real or complex roots and the discriminant.